DineshBoyjoo/Google-SDG/README.md

 Choose emulator, then click on run project and project will be opened and run.

 Navigate in the app by pressing relevant buttons to explore the functionalities.

+Python scripts are running on google cloud console to mine data for the application and pushing to firebase database.